sintaxi/waterfront/README.md

 ### socket(type)

-socket returns an axon socket based on the type that is passed in. possible values for `type` are: push, pull, req, rep, pub, sub, pub-emitter, sub- emitter.
+socket returns an axon socket based on the type that is passed in. possible values for `type` are: push, pull, req, rep, pub, sub.

     var waterfront = require('waterfront').connect()
     var sock       = waterfront.socket("push")